Fig77/Halpin-hand/README.md

 ### Instructions

 * Once you enter the app, you'll be greeted by the Menu.
-In there you'll see which functions (of those that appear on screen) are currently active, what will be next, and what will probably take a bit longer.
+In there you'll see which functions (of those that appear on-screen) are currently active, what will be next, and what will probably take a bit longer.
 <br>
 <img src="assets/menu-items.png" alt="menu" width="618">
 * You can then press the correspondent number, and enter to proceed.
-Once task is complete, you'll be return to this menu.
+Once the task is complete, you'll be returning to this menu.

 #### Santa-fe events by date

-* Here the app will scrap through Santa-fe's city website, and will get events with start time and location of a given specific date.
+* Here the app will scrape through Santa-Fe's city website and will get events with start time and location of a given specific date.
 If no event is found, nothing will be shown.
-If an invalid date is entered, you'll be return to the menu.
+If an invalid date is entered, you'll be returning to the menu.
 * After date format is shown, you'll be expected to enter a date with said format.
 <br>
 <img src="assets/events.png" alt="menu" width="618">